 Over a quarter of the potential savings will be left on the table unless the region aggressively decreases hours of use with controls and increases luminaire efficacy.

 Less than 25% of the region’s lighting load employs automated controls – less than 1% are advanced controls.
 Despite efforts to date, the region continues to see slow adoption of advanced controls.
-Department of Energy forecasts that it is technically feasible to double average luminaire efficacy in the coming 10 years.
+The U.S. DOE forecasts that it is technically feasible to double average luminaire efficacy in the coming 10 years.

 The ability to cost effectively influence LEDs and controls is limited due to high cost of controls and a rising baseline, combined with falling prices of LED replacement lamps.